• Skip to primary navigation

 Start this great soup by deboning the smoked turkey leg and cutting the meat into small chunks.
 Then, sweat the diced onion, celery, and garlic in a Dutch oven seasoned with kosher salt, ground black pepper, and Italian herb seasoning.

 Next, make the soup base by adding and reducing the crushed fire-roasted tomatoes and curry powder.
-Finally, complete the soup by adding the shredded collard greens, kidney beans, coconut milk, and low-sodium chicken broth and simmer with the turkey bone and meat.
+Finally, complete the soup by adding the shredded collard greens, kidney beans, coconut milk, and low-sodium chicken broth, and simmer with the turkey bone and meat.

 Before serving, remove the turkey bone and season with scotch bonnet pepper sauce and salt to taste.